 Under Attachment Four, "Regional Attractions," we have placed regional images of major attractions within one hour of Forest City that generate considerable hotel traffic.

 Attachment Five, "Florence Mill Re-Development," provides information on the site immediately adjacent to the Downtown called Florence Mill.
 At the end of this tab a narrative is included that explains how the Town has taken the necessary steps to grandfather up to 60% state and federal tax credits for the property's redevelopment.
 The Town owns this site and has spent over $3 million dollars on the Florence Mill complex.
 The Town would welcome development opportunities whereby it could transfer this property for a hotel, condominiums or commercial development.

-Attachment Six, “Florence Mill Park,” will become a major focal point for downtown.
+Attachment Six, "Florence Mill Park," will become a major focal point for downtown.
 This site is immediately adjacent to the Florence Mill.
-The design for the site in underway and construction is scheduled to begin in the spring of 2017.
+Park construction is scheduled to be completed in the spring of 2018.
 The site will house an amphitheater, splash pads, outdoor plaza and water features.

-Attachment Seven, “Rails to Trails,” highlights some information on a former railroad that is being converted into a trail.
-The Town is in the process of hiring an engineering firm to design the trail and trailhead which is immediately in front of the mill.
-This trail will be 13.5 miles when completed.
+Attachment Seven, "Rails to Trails," highlights some information on a former railroad that is being converted into a trail.
+The 13.5 mile rail trail will be completed in the fall of 2018.
+The trail and a trail head will be located immediately in front of the mill.

 Attachment Eight, "Downtown Streetscape," highlights a downtown Streetscape plan that the Town will be considering in the future.